AdaCore/spark2014/docs/ug/gnatprove.rst

-After running |GNATprove| with proof mode, the menu :menuselection:`SPARK --> Prove Check` is available by right-clicking on a warning message in the location tab or by right-clicking on a line that fails because of a single condition (i.e. there is only one warning in the output of
+After running |GNATprove| with proof mode, the menu :menuselection:`SPARK --> Prove Check` is available by right-clicking on a check message in the location tab or by right-clicking on a line that fails because of a single condition (i.e. there is only one check in the output of
 |GNATprove| concerning this line).

 In the dialog box, the field "Alternate prover" can be filled to use another